perebaj/jjhandbook/work/birdie.md

 * 😍 Golang cmd adpter for the extractor service
 * 🐛 [Bug] Node without right scopes that impossibilitate things like, pull image
+* [Tips] If you are responsible for manage a secret
+* Export elastic metrics into GCP

 ---